KartikKannapur/MOOC/Introduction-to-Graph-Databases-and-Neo4j/Neo4j-ebook-Notes/Notes-01.md

 * The study of Graph Models & Algorithms.
 Eg: Social Networks, Biological Studies, Computer Science - Graph Computing Engines, Coding - If a change is made to one 'object' in the code, how much of would it affect(dependency analysis algorithms), Flow/Routing Problems, Google's Page Rank Algorithm.

+* Traditional RDBMS Example - NorthWind Case Study : The Foreign Keys help us connect/join data between tables.

+* To Convert a RDBMS Architecture into a Graph Architecture - 1) Data Transfer - Export all data as CSV & then import CSVs into Neo4j | 2) Primary/Foreign Keys in a table are converted into the names of a table | 3) The 'join' operation, between Foreign Keys are converted into Relationships with some data properties.